awsdocs/aws-resource-groups-user-guide/doc_source/tag-policies-arg-finding-noncompliant-tags.md

 The *[effective tag policy](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_tag-policies-effective.html)* specifies the tagging rules that apply to an account\.
 It is the aggregation of any tag policies the account inherits, plus any tag policy directly attached to the account\.
 When you attach a tag policy to the organization root, it applies to all accounts in your organization\.
 When you attach a tag policy to an organizational unit \(OU\), it applies to all accounts and OUs that belong to the OU\.

 **Note**
-If you haven't yet created tag policies, see [Getting Started with Tag Policies](https://docs.aws.amazon.com/organizations/latest/userguide/tag-policies-getting-started.html) in the *AWS Organizations User Guide*\.
+If you haven't yet created tag policies, see [Getting started with tag policies](https://docs.aws.amazon.com/organizations/latest/userguide/tag-policies-getting-started.html) in the *AWS Organizations User Guide*\.

 To find noncompliant tags, you must have the following permissions:
 + `organizations:DescribeEffectivePolicy`